-Bart Filius has served on our supervisory board since 2019.
-He is the former President and Chief Operating Officer of Galapagos, a position he held from 2021 to June 2023.
+Bart Filius (non-executive director) has served on our board since 2019.
+He is the former President and Chief Operating Officer of Galapagos, a position he held from 2021 to 2023.
 He joined Galapagos in 2014 as Chief Financial Officer and added the role of Chief Operating Officer in 2017.
 Prior to joining Galapagos, Mr. Filius held a variety of executive positions at Sanofi, where he was Vice President, Chief Financial Officer Europe, Country manager for The Netherlands and Vice President for Mergers & Acquisitions.
 Prior to joining Sanofi, Mr. Filius was a strategy consultant at Arthur D. Little.
-Mr. Filius has an MBA degree from INSEAD and a bachelor's degree in business from Nyenrode University.
+Mr. Filius currently holds a board position at Idorsia Ltd..
+Mr. Filius has an MBA degree from INSEAD and a bachelor's degree in Business from Nyenrode University.

-Begoña Carreño, PhD joined the ProQR Supervisory Board in 2023.
-Dr. Carreño is currently the Chief Business Development Officer at Vectura Fertin Pharma in Switzerland.
-Prior to this, she spent 18 years at Novartis Pharma AG in the Corporate BD&L group, her last role being World Wide BD&L Head in the Ophthalmology Franchise, based in Basel, Switzerland.
+Begoña Carreño, Ph.D., (non-executive director) joined our board in 2023.
+Dr. Carreño is currently the Chief Business Development Officer at Aspeya Switzerland SA (formerly known as Vectura Fertin Pharma).
+Prior to this, she spent 18 years at Novartis Pharma AG in its Business Development and Licensing ("BD&L") group, her last role being World Wide BD&L Head in the Ophthalmology Franchise, based in Basel, Switzerland.
 Dr. Carreño has over 20 years Pharmaceutical Development experience.
-She is a seasoned & energetic BD&L professional that has led the BD&L efforts at Novartis across 5 different therapeutic franchises in the last 15 years.
-She has proven track record in licensing deals, M&A as well as developing collaborations within cross functional, multi-cultural, matrix environment at global, regional and country level.
+She is a seasoned and energetic BD&L professional that has led the BD&L efforts at Novartis across five different therapeutic franchises in the last 15 years.
+She has a proven track record in licensing deals, M&A as well as developing collaborations within cross functional, multi-cultural, matrix environment at global, regional and country level.
 Before joining Novartis, she was the Head of External Pharmaceutical projects at Almirall (Barcelona, Spain).
-Dr. Carreño holds a PhD in Drug Delivery from the London School of Pharmacy (UK) and a BSc in Biochemistry from Keele University (UK).
+Dr. Carreño holds a Ph.D. in Drug Delivery from the London School of Pharmacy (UK) and a BSc in Biochemistry from Keele University (UK).